pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

             1 pagelink for every 10 search results the first 10 are shown as page 1

-              allows the initial call to runSearchTool, to display and paginate all $node's child elements
+              with initial call to runSearchTool displays and paginates all $node's child elements

               when there are search results, a search results flag is set to true then $node child elements with ID of search-result view is paginated

+              hitting return or clicking submit with a blank search input field, reset the view back to all $node's child elements paginated

       adds SUBMIT handler to the search-tool form